[amazon 1433502798 thumbnail]

 What the NIV did in moderation, later translations did in spades.
 Are all translations created equal?
 Obviously, translators take different approaches to the text.
 Are all these approaches of equal value?

 In Understanding English Bible Translation author Leland Ryken, professor of English at Wheaton College since 1968, lays out (as the subtitle indicates) The Case For an Essentially Literal Approach.
-The book is a follow-up to his earlier book The Word of God in English: Criteria for Excellence in Bible Translation .
+The book is a follow-up to his earlier book [amazon 1581344643].
 If you choose to read just one, I recommend Understanding English Bible Translation, a more enjoyable, though less in-depth, read.
 Be advised—having served as literary stylist for the ESV and as coeditor of the ESV Literary Study Bible, Ryken is not an impartial observer.
 He states right up front this “is a book about the theory and practice of English Bible translation.
 Its aim is to clarify the current English Bible translation scene and to present arguments in favor of an essentially literal translation philosophy as being better than dynamic equivalence” (p.
 13).
 I believe he accomplishes what he set out to do.

 In Bible translation work, there are two extremes.
 The King James tradition (starting with Wycliffe and Tyndale and including Coverdale, Rogers and the Geneva Bible) uses an essentially literal approach to translation known as “verbal equivalence or formal equivalence” (p.
 49).
 This formal approach was continued with the Revised Standard Version, the New American Standard Bible, the New King James Version and the English Standard Version.
 The other end of the translation spectrum is known as “dynamic equivalence” (p.
 57).
 This approach began with the work of Eugene Nida and is seen first in the Good News Bible, then the New International Version, the New Living Translation, the New Century Version and other more recent translations.